Cappuccino: History and evolution

 The consumption of coffee in Europe was initially based on the traditional Ottoman preparation of the drink, by bringing to boil the mixture of coffee and water together, sometimes adding sugar.
 The British seem to have already started filtering and steeping coffee in the second half of the 18th century.

 Adding milk to coffee was already mentioned by Europeans in the 1700s.

 Kapuziner showed up in coffee house menus all over the Habsburg monarchy around the late 1700s.

-Kapuziner took its name from the color of coffee with a few drops of cream, so nicknamed because the Capuchin friars in Vienna and elsewhere wore vestments of this color.
+Kapuziner took its name from the brown color of coffee with a few drops of cream, so nicknamed because the Capuchin friars in Vienna and elsewhere wore vestments of this color.
 Another popular coffee was Franziskaner, with more cream, referring to the somewhat lighter brown of the tunics of the Franciscan order.
 Kapuziner coffee spread throughout Central Europe, including the Italian-speaking parts of the Habsburg monarchy.
 The main port of the empire, the city of Trieste, already had many Viennese coffee houses.
 According to a popular but unverified legend, cappuccino was named after the Italian Capuchin friar Marco d'Aviano, who contributed to the victory of the Battle of Vienna.

 The use of fresh milk in coffee in cafés and restaurants is a newer phenomenon (from the 20th century), introduced when refrigeration became common.
 The use of full cream is known much further back in time (but not in the use as whipped cream [chantilly]), as this was a product more easily stored and frequently used also in cooking and baking.
 Thus, a Kapuziner was prepared with a very small amount of cream to get the capuchin color.
 Today, Kapuziner is still served in Viennese traditional cafés, comprising still black coffee with only a few drops of cream (in some establishments developed into a dollop of whipped cream), or frothed milk instead of cream.